Arizona to remove shipping container wall from Mexico border

 The agreement also calls for Arizona to remove the containers that were already installed in the remote San Rafael Valley, in southeastern Cochise County, and in the Yuma area where the U.S. Bureau of Reclamation has an easement on the Cocopah Indian Tribe’s reservation.
 All this must be done by Jan.
 4 without damaging any natural resources.
 State agencies will have to consult with U.S. Forest Service representatives.

 “For more than a year, the federal government has been touting their effort to resume construction of a permanent border barrier.
-Finally, after the situation on our border has turned into a full blown crisis, they’ve decided to act,” C.J.
-Karamargin, Ducey’s spokesman said.
+Finally, after the situation on our border has turned into a full blown crisis, they’ve decided to act,” said C.J.
+Karamargin, Ducey’s spokesperson.
 “Better late than never.”

-“Final details are still being worked out on how much it will cost and when it will start,” Karamargin told The Associated Press.
+“Final details are still being worked out on how much it will cost and when it will start,” he told The Associated Press.

 Representatives for U.S. Customs and Border Protection did not immediately return messages seeking comment Thursday.